-1. Line the square 8-inch pan with parchment paper.
+1. Line the square 8-inch square baking dish with parchment paper.
 (See below for tips on how to line it.)

-3. Add the chocolate chips and sweetened condensed milk in the saucepan.
+3. Add the chocolate chips and sweetened condensed milk to the saucepan.

-4. Carefully melt the chocolate chips and stir into the condensed milk.
+4. Carefully melt the chips and stir into the condensed milk.

 5. Add salt and vanilla to melted chocolate.
 Stir until creamy.

-8. Chill the fudge recipe until it's set.
-Then cut the fudge into squares with a sharp knife.
+9. Then cut into 1-inch squares with a sharp knife.

-How to line a fudge pan with parchment paper
+How to line the dish with parchment paper

-This is a sure-fire method of lining the 8"x8" pan with a parchment sling so you can easily lift out the fudge after it sets.
+This is a sure-fire method of lining the 8x8-inch baking dish with a parchment sling.
+This helps you easily lift out the fudge after it sets.